 - 1. Select the ECG numeric area or waveform area to enter the ECG dialog. - 2.
-Select Full-Screen or Half-Screen.
+Select Full-Screen or Half-Screen, or 12-Lead when visible.

 To return to the normal screen, press the highlighted button to unselect that screen.